awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ### API<a name="USER_CopySnapshot.API"></a>

-You can copy a DB snapshot by using the Amazon RDS API action [CopyDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBSnapshot.html)\.
+You can copy a DB snapshot by using the Amazon RDS API operation [CopyDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBSnapshot.html)\.
 If you are copying the snapshot to a new AWS Region, perform the action in the new AWS Region\.

 The following parameters are used to copy a DB snapshot\.
 Not all parameters are required for all scenarios\.
 Use the descriptions and the examples that follow to determine which parameters to use\.
 + `SourceDBSnapshotIdentifier` – The identifier for the source DB snapshot\.